Medication and HIE Document Management Nurse

 - Takes critical test results such as labs and diagnostic phone calls from outside facilities and bring them to the attention of the clinician.

-Required Education, Experience, Certificates & Licenses:
+Minimum Qualifications - Education, Experience, Certificates & Licenses:

 - Degree from an accredited nursing program.